Rachnerd/angular1typescript/README.md

 ## Bonus
 ```
 Implement a CRUD service that maintains the people.
+Let overview handle update and delete, use the 2 transcluded buttons.

 Perform DOM manipulation in a component using the best hook.